lucagobbi/ha_agent/README.md

 Here is an example of the Intent Form integration:

 - Once you have installed the HA Agent plugin, you have to provide some settings in the admin panel of your Cat instance.
-In the list of intents you should provide an object with name, the name of your intent script, and example, an example of a trigger sentence for that specific intent.
+In the list of intents you should provide an object with name (the actual name of your intent script) and an example (a trigger sentence for that specific intent).

 E.g. one could have a temperature sensor and an intent script to read it.
 So in your HA configuration.yaml: